"Madam President, there's a gentleman to see you."

 The Visitor exhibited no discernible emotion but explained himself further: "I'm afraid that you would probably find my natural form somewhat disturbing.
 So I have adopted a human form.
 But I can adopt any form I wish.
 Observe ..."

 As the President watched spellbound, the person - or thing - opposite her slowly dissolved into the appearance of an elderly Asian woman.
-After a few seconds of stability, the shape metamorphosised into a teenage African boy.
+After a few seconds of stability, the shape metamorphosed into a teenage African boy.
 Only seconds later, a swarthy Middle Eastern man of middle age took shape before her.
 And finally - most shocking of all, although she knew it could not be the case - her dead father sat just across from her, complete with his white, untrimmed moustache and that utterly endearing smile.

 "OK, mister.
 You sure got my attention now" she declared.
 "But I'm gonna have to order a black coffee before I can take any more of this conversation."
-She moved to the intercomm in shock.
+She moved to the intercom in shock.
 Then her normal sense of politeness returned and she asked The Visitor: "Can I get you anything?"

 He looked at her deadpan: "Not unless you have a stock of muon neutrinos."
 Then he ever so slowly smiled.
 She grinned back: "Let's see ..
 No. I guess we're right out of muon neutrinos.
 It's the Secretary of State, you know.
 He's very partial to them".